nunorvoliveira/snapmaker-2.0/README.md

 The more I worked with it, the more problems I was running into.

-The available tool library didn’t match the tools I had (purchased with the machine), the post processor would make some weird stuff that was causing me problems, had me break some clamps, pieced of stock wood, tools, etc...
+The available tool library didn’t match the tools I had (purchased with the machine), the *post-processor* would make some weird stuff that was causing me problems, had me break some clamps, pieced of stock wood, tools, etc...

-Below a small list of the things that I tried to fix when I started working on the post processor:
+Below a small list of the things that I tried to fix when I started working on the *post-processor*:

 - Before starting the CNC program, right after setting the _work origin_ on the machine, the tool head would go to the starting point in a straight line.
 This means that if the stock wood was near it would collide with it as it would not raise the Z-axis in advance, damaging it and breaking tools.